Haven't we heard this refrain before?

-"I think if the turbines kill one Indiana bat, that ought to end it," he said.
-"That ought to shut it down."
-(WP) It's precisely guys like David Cowan, usually funded by the likes of the Sierra Club and Greenpeace and like-minded entities, who have prevented Americans from drilling for our own oil, digging for own coal, or making use of our own water.
+It's precisely guys like David Cowan, usually funded by the likes of the Sierra Club and Greenpeace and like-minded entities, who have prevented Americans from drilling for our own oil, digging for own coal, or making use of our own water.

 I find it hard to be sympathetic to the windmill lobby, when Americans have faced rising costs for gasoline, heating oil, electricity and now produce due to the heart-felt promotion of the superior existential station belonging to the snail-darter, the polar bear and the delta smelt.